rohanshiva/sharable_gsql_editor/README.md

 ## Shareable GSQL Editor
-A shareable GSQL editor, gives the users the power to collaborate in real-time when writing GSQL queries Submission for 2020 Graphathon [@TigerGraph](https://github.com/tigergraph)
+A shareable GSQL editor, gives the users the power to collaborate in real-time when writing GSQL queries.
+Submission for 2020 Graphathon [@TigerGraph](https://github.com/tigergraph)
 ## Tech Stack
 > Python, JS, HTML, CSS, Flask-SocketIO